wangyu-/tinyfecVPN/README.md

 Note: the performance is mainly limited by the RS code lib.

 # Other

-For regulations consideration, there is currently an intended restriction at server side in the pre-released binaries.
-You cant use tinyFecVPN to access a third host directly.
-So, as a connection speed-up tool, when used alone, it only allows you to speed-up your connection to your server.
-You cant use it for bypassing firewalls by default.
+As a VPN software may contradict with local regulations, I had to introduce an intended restriction in the pre-released binaries: you can only use tinyFecVPN to access your own server.

-You can easily get rid of this restriction by compiling the source code by yourself.
+You can easily get rid of this restriction by compiling the source code by yourself(there is a macro for it).
+This restriction exits only at server side, only the server side binary needs to be re-compiled.